thesyntaxslinger/syntaxslinger.com/docs/docs/administration/updates-and-patch-management.md

 ### Updating ZSH Globally With Ansible

 I love ZSH.
-So here is how I update all my VM's, LXC containers and VPS's with ansible:
+So here is how I update all my VM's, LXC containers and VPS's with Ansible:

 ```yaml
 ---